 It built Dropbox, Pinterest, Instagram, and Spotify.

 Laravel is the ideal web application framework for web artisans because of its elegant syntax.

 It is an open-source and free PHP framework.
 Laravel was created for complex web apps that use the MVC or model-view-controller architectural pattern.
 Some of its features include OOP (object-oriented programming) or object-oriented libraries, a database migration system, routing engine, and command-line interface called “Artisan”.

 Laravel is ideal for any business or organization – small, medium-sized, and large enterprises.
 It allows versatility and efficiency in execution.

-YouTube and GitHub are two of the most popular Laravel websites.
+Tesla and UNICEF are two of the most popular Laravel web-based applications.

 3. Ruby on Rails